-Should a kitten suffer from this disorder you must not allow the eyes to seal shut, rather, please consult with your veterinarian as soon as possible to prevent potential eye damage.
+- Should a kitten suffer from this disorder, you must not allow the eyes to seal shut; rather, please consult with your veterinarian as soon as possible to prevent potential eye damage.

-A cat with keratitis will squint, rub the eye in pain, exhibit discharge and the third eyelid may protrude.
+- A cat with keratitis will squint, rub the eye in pain, exhibit discharge and the third eyelid may protrude.

-Keratitis often occurs when a corneal ulcer is left untreated and causes a secondary infection.
+- Keratitis often occurs when a corneal ulcer is left untreated and causes a secondary infection.

-Persians and Siamese are prone to develop a form of keratits where a brown or black spot appears on the cornea (sequestrum).
+- Persians and Siamese are prone to develop a form of keratitis where a brown or black spot appears on the cornea (sequestrum).

 Senior Nuclear Sclerosis